cesar-ilharco/acl-2020/_posts/2020-12-31-paper-submission-faqs.md

 A5: As long as you don't update your arXiv preprint during the anonymity period, you won't be considered as violating the anonymity policy.
 That is, you can still update your web demo and a GitHub repo after anonymity begins.

 ### Q6: Can we submit a paper based on work reported previously in a talk?
-A6: You are most welcome to submit your work to ACL-IJCNLP 2021 as long as the talk or the previous venue you submit work to does not have a formal proceedings, with an ISBN/ISSN/DOI or similar.
+A6: You are most welcome to submit your work to ACL-IJCNLP 2021 as long as the talk or the previous venue you submit work to does not have a formal proceeding, with an ISBN/ISSN/DOI or similar.

 ### Q7: Can we submit ACL-IJCNLP 2021 main conference papers to ACL-IJCNLP workshops?
 A7: We allow papers dual-submitted to both ACL-IJCNLP 2021 main conference and its workshops.